 Who’s Who at Big Hearts Community Trust

-Lawrence Broadie is an experienced commercial, marketing and communications leader.
-A director of Progress Sponsorship & Communications, he works across sport, community engagement and education and is extensively connected within Scottish football.
+Lawrence Broadie is an experienced commercial, marketing and communications leader, who works across sport, community engagement and education and is extensively connected within Scottish football.
 A former head of marketing at Hearts until 2011, more recently he acted as consultant to the Foundation of Hearts in their campaign to secure Hearts' future out of administration.

 Billy Watson is the Chief Executive of the Scottish Association of Mental Health (SAMH) and joined the board of Big Hearts in 2014.
-Billy is a life long Hearts fan and brings a host of experience in from not for profit organisations, including ten years in various roles with the RNIB culminating in 4 years as Group Director there before his move to SAMH.
+Billy is a life long Hearts fan and brings a host of experience in from not for profit organisations, including ten years in various roles with the RNIB culminating in 4 years as Group Director there before his move to SAM in 2008.

 Ann Budge – who hardly needs any introduction, is the current owner and Chairperson of Heart of Midlothian FC.
 Ann is the first majority shareholder of the football club to sit on the Big Hearts board.
 Her willingness to be part of the Big Hearts Board is just another indicator of Ann’s dedication to the broader community impact that she is looking for from the Club’s overall activities.